schell/mogwai/cookbook/src/intro.md

 # Cooking with Mogwai
-The following chapters are explanations and examples of solving common user interface problems using the [mogwai][m] rust library.
+This book contains explanations and examples of solving common user interface problems using the [mogwai][m] rust library.
+It is a work in progress.

 Any requests, questions, or improvements may be logged in the [issue tracker][i].

 See the [library documentation][d] for an introduction to the library in general.

+Visit us at the [support channel][s].

 Happy hacking!
 <h1>🦀</h1>